fablab-bergamo/Fab-O-matic/README.md

 ### Other requirements

 - MQTT Broker on WiFi network.
-Board can work in offline mode with whitelisted RFID tags.
+Board can also work in offline mode with whitelisted RFID tags.

 > Tested with Mosquitto.
 See the backend side project in [Github rfid-backend](https://github.com/fablab-bergamo/rfid-backend)

 ## Build environment

-- Language: C++17 with ArduinoFramework for ESP32
+- Language: C++20 with ArduinoFramework for ESP32
 - IDE: VSCode + Platform.io extension as a minimun
 - To build, rename <code>secrets.hpp.example</code> to <code>secrets.hpp</code>.